What Is The Difference Between Real And Ideal Gas

 What Is the Difference Between Real and Ideal Gas?

 Gases are one of the three fundamental states of matter, and understanding their behavior is crucial in chemistry, physics, and engineering.
-Even so, not all gases behave the same way under different conditions.
-Two key concepts in gas behavior are real gases and ideal gases.
+In real terms, two key concepts in gas behavior are real gases and ideal gases.
 While ideal gases are theoretical models that simplify calculations, real gases are the actual gases we encounter in nature.
-Still, the differences between these two lie in their underlying assumptions and how they respond to changes in temperature, pressure, and volume.
-This article explores the distinctions between real and ideal gases, their properties, and why these differences matter in scientific and practical applications Surprisingly effective..
+Practically speaking, the differences between these two lie in their underlying assumptions and how they respond to changes in temperature, pressure, and volume.
+That said, not all gases behave the same way under different conditions.
+This article explores the distinctions between real and ideal gases, their properties, and why these differences matter in scientific and practical applications.

 Understanding Ideal Gases